 This page loads even faster without the big, animated image on the homepage.

 It would be disingenuous to attribute the performance entirely to WP Engine.
-I optimize all my images, minify JS and CSS files, and concatenate files wherever possible.
+I optimize all my images, minify JS and CSS files, and concatenate files wherever possible (learn how to do this with WP Rocket).
 Consider hosting the backbone of your website’s performance.
 Fast hosting enables you to have a fast site, but you’ll never have fast-loading pages with lousy hosting.